-The results are matched to the mother’s age to determine the risk of having a baby with Down, Edwards and Parau syndromes.
-If the risk level is low, first trimesrer screening can provide much relief and offer the reassurance of a healthy pregnancy.
+The results are matched to the mother’s age to determine the risk of having a baby with Down, Edward’s and Patau syndromes.
+If the risk level is low, first trimester screening can provide much relief and offer the reassurance of a healthy pregnancy.

-NIPT is a group of newer tests that analyse the DNA of the baby via a simple blood rest on rhe mother, and includes panorama test, maternity 21 and harmony rest.
-NIPT is more sensitive and specific at screening for Down, Edwards and Parau syndromes; but they also cost more.
-Tests like panorama even screen for triploidy, microdeletions, DiGeorge syndrome, Angelman syndrome, Cri-du-chat syndrome, Parder-Willi syndrome and certain sex chromosome abnormalities.
+NIPT is a group of newer tests that analyse the DNA of the baby via a simple blood rest on the mother, and includes panorama test, maternity 21 and harmony rest.
+NIPT is more sensitive and specific at screening for Down, Edward’s and Patau syndromes; but they also cost more.
+Tests like panorama even screen for triploidy, microdeletions, DiGeorge syndrome, Angelman syndrome, Cri-du-chat syndrome, Prader-Willi syndrome and certain sex chromosome abnormalities.
 The sex of the baby can also be determined.

 This procedure draws a small amount of the amniotic fluid surrounding the baby by passing a fine needle through the mother’s abdomen and into the womb.
-Performed under ultrasound guidance, it’s usually safe from weeks 16-20 of pregnancy.
+Performed under ultrasound guidance, it’s usually safe from weeks 16 weeks onwards.

-About 0.2-0.3% of women who undergo amniocentesis from the 15th week of pregnancy could miscarry from the procedure.
-Results take from a few days to up to four weeks and if a disorder is diagnosed, generic counselling is offered.
+About 0.1-0.3% of women who undergo amniocentesis from the 15th week of pregnancy could miscarry from the procedure.
+Results take up to 2 weeks and if a disorder is diagnosed, generic counselling is offered.

-Results take from a few days to 10 days.
-Patients with confirmed abnormal chromosomal results are referred for genetic counselling to help them make a decision as to whether to continue with the pregnancy.
+Results take up to 2 weeks.
+Patients with confirmed abnormal chromosomal results are referred for genetic counselling to help them make a decision as to whether to continue on with the pregnancy.